pinedrop/transcripts_ui/README.md

 Enable the transcript_ui module.

 Go to admin/config/user-interface/transcripts, and define a list of tier identifiers and tier names.
+On that page you can also define a list of speaker display formats, also in key|label notation.

 Transcripts UI generates 'Bootstrap' compatible markup, if you are using the [Bootstrap theme](https://www.drupal.org/project/bootstrap)